 IT teams must take a multilayered approach to IoT security risk mitigation.
 There are broader best practices and strategies that organizations can put in place, but admins should also have specific defenses in place for the differing types of IoT attacks.

-Basic strategies IT administrators can use to prevent security attacks include device vulnerability assessments, disablement of unneeded services, regular data backups, disaster recovery procedures, network segmentation and network monitoring tools.
+Basic strategies IT administrators can use to prevent security attacks and enable resiliency include device vulnerability assessments, disablement of unneeded services, regular data backups, disaster recovery procedures, network segmentation and network monitoring tools.

 Data protection strategies are another way to boost IoT security.
-Though IoT deployments can be tough to deploy due to their decentralized nature, it helps to have an extra layer of security.
-IT teams can keep data secure with visibility tools, data classification systems, data encryption measures, data privacy measurements and log management systems.
+IT teams can help ensure data security by using visibility tools, data classification systems, data encryption measures, data privacy measurements and log management systems.